Ouranosinc/Magpie/docs/glossary.rst

     Proxy
         Sibling service (typically `Twitcher`_) that employs `Magpie` as access management of :term:`User`, :term:`Group`, :term:`Service` and :term:`Resource` to obtain applicable sets of :term:`Permission`.
-        Provided these, it acts as Policy Enforcement Point (PEP).
+        Provided these, it acts as :term:`Policy Enforcement Point`.

     Public
         Refers to a :term:`Permission` applied on a :term:`Service` or :term:`Resource` to special elements in order